 4.4.4 Evaluation of monitoring

 To deploy a highly efficient HF adaptive system, it is necessary to evaluate the operational performance by monitoring the whole system.
-The evaluation of monitoring for HF adaptive system mainly concentrates on the communication status of the whole HF adaptive system.
+The evaluation of monitoring for a HF adaptive system mainly concentrates on the communication status of the whole HF adaptive system.
 Generally, the evaluation of monitoring of an HF adaptive system includes four factors: the stability of the HF adaptive system, the efficiency of the HF adaptive system, the reliability of the HF adaptive system, and the scalability of the HF adaptive system.

 – The stability of an HF adaptive system refers to the normal operation of the whole system.
 In response to the transmission demands of the various HF services, the system can operate in a stable way.
 An HF adaptive system needs to make sure that the link preparation, channel quality assessment, link establishment, information transmission of specific services, and disconnection can be run continuously and stably.
-And in case of communication failure, the HF adaptive system needs to be checked and maintained timely.
+And in case of communication failure, the HF adaptive system needs to be checked and maintained in a timely manner.

 – The efficiency of an HF adaptive system refers to the transmission experience of the HF adaptive system.
 Different HF services have different transmission needs, including the quality of transmission channel, the time-delay, bandwidth, data rate, etc. In order to provide a better experience for the users of HF services, it is necessary for the HF adaptive system to evaluate the transmission efficiency of the HF frequency band in use.
 So, the quality of service and efficiency should be taken into consideration for evaluation of monitoring the HF adaptive system.
 The system can set a different score for the transmission quality of various HF services and provides optimal experience for the users.